gyng/ts-library-quickstart/README.md

 ### Run

+1. Bump your version number in `package.json` before this.
+Publishing will fail if the version already exists.

-1. Create a new release.
+2. Create a new release.

    ```
    https://github.com/$YOUR_USERNAME/$YOUR_REPO_NAME/releases
    ```

    The workflow at `./github/workflows/publish.yml` should run and publish your packages to both NPM and GitHub Packages.

-   Don't forget to bump your version number in `package.json` before this.